sol/pandoc-unlit/README.markdown

-# Literate Haskell support for Pandoc's Markdown flavor
+# Literate Haskell support for GitHub's Markdown flavor

 > `pandoc-unlit` allows you to have a `README.markdown`, that at the same
 > time is a *literate Haskell* program.